What’s A Weighted Pocket Quilt?

 While developing this idea, my daughter-in-law was making weighted lap pillows for special needs children.
-When she showed me the beads used to weigh down the pillows in their lap, I knew they would be perfect to stabilize my quilt, too.
-With a bit of experimenting with the weight of the beads and inserting them into the quilt, my problem was solved.
-Adding a couple side channels to hold the weighted beads were the last necessary components to complete the project.
+When she showed me the weighted pellets used to weigh down the pillows in their lap, I knew they would be perfect to stabilize my quilt, too.
+With a bit of experimenting with the weight of the pellets and inserting them into the quilt, my problem was solved.
+Adding a couple side channels to hold the weighted pellets were the last necessary components to complete the project.
 My new quilt came together quickly.
 Isn’t it amazing how the simplest ideas can be the best solution?

 Weighted Pocket Quilts are a wonderful way to improve access to personal items for anyone, whether in a wheelchair or sitting in a recliner.
 It’s a practical variation of a lap quilt for watching TV.
 My Weighted Pocket Quilt ecourse and pattern are available at no charge.
-Since weighted poly beads aren’t available in a lot of stores yet, the easiest way to find them is online.
+Since weighted poly pellets aren’t available in a lot of stores yet, the easiest way to find them is online.
 I encourage you to give it a try.
 Purchasing information is included in the course.

 Keep in mind, these make a wonderful, stay-in-place lap quilt, too.
 You can have everything close by within reach, including the remote!
 Have fun with this project.
 Thank you for reading this post.